Intensive Training Program

 ITP provides the education aspiring dancers need to explore the variety of genres in commercial dance.
 Our classes, seminars, and mentorship help dancers realize their future in this industry.

-Directed by Moe Brody, ITP consists of 25 hours per week in company training and classes from Harbour’s extensive schedule.
+Directed by Moe Brody, ITP consists of a minimum of 20 hours per week in company training and classes from Harbour’s extensive schedule.

 After graduating from high school, dance training becomes your own responsibility.
-ITP structures your post-secondary training and introduces new genres of commercial dance that compliment your pre-existing studio training.
-In a supportive, non-competitive environment, our teachers help students encourage new artistic and creative talents that may create a refreshing new perspective on dance.
+ITP structures your post-secondary training and introduces new genres of commercial dance that complement your pre-existing studio training.
+In a supportive, non-competitive environment, our teachers encourage and support students to explore new artistry and untapped creative talents which often creates a refreshing and deeper perspective on dance.

 Our Program Includes

 20 hours of dance-related studies per week

 Supportive, non-competitive environment

 Informative Seminars with industry experts (see below)